 Things a malignant narcissist could do.

 They have the potential to destroy families, workplaces, communities, and entire nations.

-They will go to extreme means to be at the top and get the worlds attention as they believe they are entitled to the world.
+They will go to extreme means to be at the top and get the world’s attention as they believe they are entitled to the world.

 They will go to great lengths to protect themselves.
 All narcissists are manipulative.
-Even people who don’t have the narcissist personality disorder can be manipulative; the malignant narcissist, however, takes manipulation to the next level, they take it to the extreme, they as most narcissists see in black and white, they gain enablers or enemies along the way, they have a complete disregard for others, and simply do not care for the pain they cause to those around them, researchers say Adolf Hitler was a malignant narcissist.
+Even people who don’t have the narcissistic personality disorder can be manipulative; the malignant narcissist, however, takes manipulation to the next level.
+They take it to the extreme, they as most narcissists see in black and white, they gain enablers or enemies along the way, they have a complete disregard for others, and simply do not care for the pain they cause to those around them, researchers say Adolf Hitler was a malignant narcissist.
 Look at the following he achieved, what he got others to do for him, and how many he destroyed.

 They will show fake empathy to follows to protect themselves, to get followers to protect them.
 People either love and respect them or genuinely fear them both will carry out their demands.